facebook/react/docs/docs/tutorial.md

 ### Getting started

 For this tutorial, we're going to make it as easy as possible.
-Included in the server package discussed above is an HTML file which we'll work in.
+Included in the server package discussed above is a HTML file which we'll work in.
 Open up `public/index.html` in your favorite editor.
 It should look something like this:

 ```html
 <!-- index.html -->